johann-solo/oliveandmango.github.io/_posts/blog/2017-07-13-the-magnificent-leatherback-turtles.md

 ### Where to stay

 As mentioned, Grand Rivère is the where I would recommend you make your stay.
-The turtles only come after dark, so it is better to rent a hotel overnight to avoid the stress driving in the dark.
+The turtles only come after dark, so it is better to rent a hotel overnight to avoid the stress that comes with driving in the dark.
 The roads can be narrow and rough, plus it is a 3-hour​ trek from Port of Spain.
 Save yourself the hassle and check in for a night (you can also go with a tour bus if you want, but that means a round trip of at least 6 hours as they arrive and depart in the evening).

-There are several options in Grand Rivère that range from the upper scale to rust, but when it comes to getting a great experience for seeing the leatherback turtles
+There are several options in Grand Rivère that range from the upper scale to rustic, but when it comes to getting a great experience for seeing the leatherback turtles I really recommend [Mt Plaisir Estate Hotel](http://mtplaisir.com).
+It's located right on the beach where you can literally see the leatherbacks come ashore from your room or balcony.
+You can learn more about the hotel from our [review of it](https://www.oliveandmango.com/mtplaisir).

 Their tear-dropped shaped body along with large flippers make them perfectly adapted for swimming in the open ocean.